holgerroth/NVFlare/examples/advanced/edge/README.md

 ## Setup the NVFlare System
 ### Install prerequisites
-After properly installing NVFlare, further install the required packages for this example:
+Install the required packages for this example:
 ```commandline
 pip install -r requirements.txt
 ```